theogf/theogf.github.io/page/index.md

-## Freelancer in Bayesian methods and Julia software development, PlantingSpace team member

-Interest in Gaussian Processes, Bayesian Inference, Online Learning and Julia programming.

 \begin{section}{title="Bio"}

-Théo Galy-Fajou is a doctor in Machine Learning specialized in Bayesian inference methods.
+Théo Galy-Fajou is a doctor in Machine Learning specialized in [Bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference) methods.
+He is particularly interested in approximate Bayesian inference methods like sampling, applications to Gaussian processes and online learning.
+Throughout his Ph.D., Théo developed numerous [open source projects](#open_source_projects) in [Julia](https://julialang.org) and dived deep into software development.
+He is currently working as a freelancer, in particular with [PlantingSpace](https://planting.space).

 \end{section}